stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   Approaching bodies on foot, we came up short against a smooth, invisible barrier which puzzled us enormously.
 Feeling along it near the skeleton, we struck an opening, beyond which was a space with another opening leading to the skeleton.
-The latter, though robbed of clothing by weeds, had one of the company&rsquo;s numbered metal helmets beside it.
-It was Operative B-9, Frederick N. Dwight of Koenig&rsquo;s division, who had been out of Terra Nova for two months on a long commission.
+The latter, though robbed of clothing by weeds, had one of the company's numbered metal helmets beside it.
+It was Operative B-9, Frederick N. Dwight of Koenig's division, who had been out of Terra Nova for two months on a long commission.

   Between this skeleton and the complete body there seemed to be another wall, but we could easily identify the second man as Stanfield.
 He had a record scroll in his left hand and a pen in his right, and seemed to have been writing when he died.
-No crystal was visible, but the detector indicated a huge specimen near Stanfield&rsquo;s body.
+No crystal was visible, but the detector indicated a huge specimen near Stanfield's body.

   We had great difficulty in getting at Stanfield, but finally succeeded.
 The body was still warm, and a great crystal lay beside it, covered by the shallow mud.
 We at once studied